 The Greater Toronto and Hamilton Area (GTHA) will be a thriving metropolis with an extraordinary waterfront.
-At the heart of this metropolis will be Toronto, a celebrated centre of influence for commerce, culture, and innovation.
+The urban areas of the region, including Toronto, will be celebrated centres of influence for commerce, culture, and innovation.

 All of this will translate into a place where residents enjoy a high standard of living and an exceptional quality of life.